IBMStreams/streamsx.inet/README.md

 The IBMStreams/streamsx.inet toolkit project is an open source IBM InfoSphere Streams toolkit project supporting common internet protocols, such as HTTP, WebSockets, etc.

 Note that development is proceeding on two branches:
-* The v2.0.0 branch is currently at version 2.0.1, and it contains what's shipped with the Streams product.
+* The `master` branch is the main development stream and contains operators and functions which are available on all supported platforms.
+A subset of this operators is shipped with the Streams product.
-* The master branch is at version 2.6, and it contains several more operators, including the FTP operators, `HTTPTupleInjection` and `HTTPTupleView`.
+* The branch `HTTPRequestAsync` contains a new operator which is designed to work well with HTTP(S) (REST) services in asynchronous manner.
 It should be considered pre-release.

 This toolkit implements the NLS feature.
 Use the guidelines for the message bundle that are described in [The messages and the NLS for toolkits](https://github.com/IBMStreams/administration/wiki/Messages-and-National-Language-Support-for-toolkits)